 Why might this be relevant?

-The project aims to develop new procurement markets in high value sectors, in consortia with social enterprises and private businesses, which could potentially lead to better outcomes for people and communities.
+The project aims to develop new procurement markets with social enterprises and private businesses, creating social value metrics.

 • Development of the Firesouls platform - an online, closed bid Social Value auction